The Importance of NATO

 "an armed attack against one or more of them… shall be considered an attack against them all" and that following such an attack, each Ally would take "such action as it deems necessary, including the use of armed force"

-With the founding of NATO, security was restored to the region which allowed political and economic stability to return to Europe over the following years and decades.
+With the founding of NATO, security was restored to the region, allowing political and economic stability to return to Europe over the following years and decades.

 As the Soviets continued their aggression, including the test detonation of a nuclear bomb, NATO adopted the doctrine of Massive Retaliation, which was a statement that if the Soviet Union attacked any NATO member, NATO would respond with nuclear attacks on the Soviet Union.

-While this may sound extreme, it was a way of ensuring that neither NATO, nor the Soviets and their Warsaw Pact allies would risk starting a war, and therefore ensure a long lasting peace to the region.
+While this may sound extreme, it was a way of ensuring that neither NATO, nor the Soviets and their Warsaw Pact allies would risk starting a war, ensuring a long lasting peace to the region.
 This also led to the extremely tense Cuban Missile Crisis which brought the world closer to a nuclear war than ever before.

-NATO ended up extending far beyond simply a military alliance.
-Political alliances formed through NATO and even increased scientific and technological cooperation in response to the Soviet Union pulling ahead in the space race with the launch of the Sputnik Satellite in 1956.
+NATO ended up extending far beyond a military alliance.
+Political alliances formed through NATO, and scientific and technological cooperation increased in response to the Soviet Union's pulling ahead in the space race with the launch of the Sputnik Satellite in 1956.

-Today, NATO is 31 nations strong and is soon to be 32 nations with the addition of Sweden.
-Ukraine, Bosnia and Herzegovina, and Georgia all wish to join as well.
+Today, NATO is 31 nations strong and will soon be 32 nations with the addition of Sweden.
+Ukraine, Bosnia and Herzegovina, and Georgia all wish to join.
+Since NATO's formation, no major wars have happened in Europe, the Soviet Union collapsed, and the European Union was created.

 For anyone to doubt the significant importance of the NATO alliance or to brush aside the peace and stability it has brought with it, is to ignore history, ignore horrendous tragedy, and to empower tyranny.